Skip to content

 What is Tether (USDT)?

 Tether (USDT) is a cryptocurrency listed on global exchanges and tracked across major data providers.
 It currently ranks #3 among all cryptocurrencies by total market value.
+It belongs to the Stablecoins and USD Stablecoin category.
 Live price, market cap, trading volume, and historical performance are displayed on this page and refreshed continuously.

 How does Tether work?